loginom/loginom-help-en-omegat/data/processors/datamining/logistic-regression/README.md

 Available Parameters:
 * **Solution accuracy** is a criterion of iterations stop.
 This setting enables to define the accuracy of definition of the error function minimum.
 It is a real value from 0 to 1.
 It is an editor with value change interval equal to 0.000001.
-* **Порог отсечения** — определяет расчетное значение уравнения регрессии.
-It is a real value from 0 to 1. Представляет собой редактор с шагом изменения значения 0,1.
+* **Cutoff** enables to define the calculated value of the regression equation.
+It is a real value from 0 to 1.
+It is an editor with value change interval equal to 0.1.
 * **Include intercept into the model** adds the dependent variable to the model.

 #### Statistics Calculation Settings